6 Null Hypothesis Significant Testing

 If you want \(p(H_0|D)\), you may need another route such as Bayesian Statistics.

 In NHST, no likelihoods are attributed to hypotheses.
-All p-values are predicated on \(p(H_0)=1.00\).
-Thus, statements such as ‘1-p indicates the probability \(H_A\) is true’ is itself false.
+Instead, all p-values are predicated on \(p(H_0)=1.00\).
+It is assumed that the null is true.
+Thus, statements such as ‘\(1-p\) indicates the probability \(H_A\) is true’ is false.

-This is not the case.
-P-values depend on other things, such as sample size, that can lead to statistical significance for minuscule effect sizes.
-For example, one can achieve a high degree of statistical power (discussed below) for a population effect of \(d=.01\) (Cohen’s d; this would be considered an extremely small effect).
+This is not the case. p-values depend on other things, such as sample size, that can lead to statistical significance for minuscule effect sizes.
+For example, consider the results of the following two correlations:

 Whereas p-values rest on the assumption that the null hypothesis is true, the contrary assumption, that the null hypothesis is false (i.e., an effect exists), is important for determining statistical power.
 Statistical power is defined as the probability of correctly rejecting the null hypothesis given an true population effect size and sample size, or more formally: